-"Healthcare-Associated Infection Advisory Committee" means a group that is appointed by the Secretary of the Department that includes one (1) infection control professional who has responsibility for infection control programs from each hospital or health care system in Delaware, four (4) infectious disease physicians with expertise in infection control, one (1) representative from the Delaware Healthcare Facilities Association, one (1) representative of a freestanding surgical center, one (1) representative of a dialysis center, one (1) representative of a psychiatric facility, and one (1) representative from the State Division of Public Health, and the Public Health Healthcare-Associated Infections Specialist responsible for collating and reporting data.
-The Secretary shall also appoint eight (8) other members of the Committee including representatives from direct care nursing staff, academic researchers, consumer organizations, health insurers, health maintenance organizations, organized labor, and purchasers of health insurance, such as employers.
+"Hospital Acquired Healthcare-Associated Infection Advisory Committee" A group that is appointed by the Secretary of the Department that includes one (1) infection control professional who has responsibility for infection control programs from each hospital or health care system in Delaware, four (4) infectious disease physicians with expertise in infection control, one (1) representative from the Delaware Healthcare Facilities Association, one (1) representative of a freestanding surgical center, one (1) representative of a dialysis center, one (1) representative of a psychiatric facility, and one (1) representative from the State Division of Public Health, and the Public Health Hospital Healthcare-Associated Infections Specialist responsible for collating and reporting data.
+The Secretary shall also appoint seven (7) eight (8) other members of the Committee including representatives from direct care nursing staff, academic researchers, consumer organizations, health insurers, health maintenance organizations, organized labor and purchasers of health insurance, such as employers.

-"Healthcare-Associated Infection Specialist" means a position established by the Department within the Division of Public Health supporting the functions of 16 Del.C.
+"Healthcare-Associated Infection Specialist" A position established by the Department within the Division of Public Health supporting the functions of 16 Del.C.
 Ch.
 10A.
-The Healthcare-Associated Infection Specialist must have knowledge of the National Healthcare Safety Network system and skills to appropriately analyze healthcare-associated infection data.
+The Healthcare Associated Infection Specialist must have knowledge of the National Healthcare Safety Network system and skills to appropriately analyze healthcare-associated infection data.

-"Healthcare facility" means a correctional facility, dialysis center, freestanding surgical center, hospital, long-term care facility, psychiatric facility, or other facility as defined by the Centers for Medicaid and Medicare Services or the CDC.
+"Healthcare Facility" A correctional facility, dialysis center, freestanding surgical center, hospital, longterm care facility, psychiatric facility, or other facilities as defined by the Centers for Medicaid and Medicare Services or the CDC.

-"Hospital" means an acute care healthcare facility licensed under 16 Del.C.
+"Hospital" An acute care healthcare facility licensed under 16 Del.C.
 Ch.
 10A.

-"Infection preventionist" or "IP" means a registered nurse, physician, epidemiologist, or medical technologist who helps to prevent healthcare-associated infections by isolating source or sources of infections and limiting their spread.
-The IP systematically collects, analyzes, and interprets health data in order to plan, implement, evaluate, and disseminate appropriate public health practices.
-The IP also trains healthcare staff through instruction and dissemination of information on infection control practices.
+"Infection Control Practitioner Preventionist (ICP)" A registered nurse, physician, epidemiologist, or medical technologist who helps to prevent healthcare-acquired associated infections by isolating sources of infections and limiting their spread.
+The ICP systematically collects, analyzes and interprets health data in order to plan, implement, evaluate and disseminate appropriate public health practices.
+The ICP also trains healthcare staff through instruction and dissemination of information on infection control practices.

-"Long-term acute care facility" or "LTAC" means a long-term care hospital as defined by CMS.
+"Long-term acute care facility (LTAC)" Also referred to as a long-term care hospital by CMS.
 CMS defines long-term care hospitals as having an average length of stay of 25 days or more among all patients.
 Licensed LTACs are denoted by having the last four digits of the facility CMS Certification Number (CCN) between 2000 and 2299.

-"Long-term care facility" means an institution such as a nursing home, skilled nursing facility, or intermediate care facility that provides healthcare to people who are unable to manage independently in the community.
+"Long-term care facility" Institutions such as nursing homes, skilled nursing facilities, or intermediate care facility that provide healthcare to people who are unable to manage independently in the community.

-"National Healthcare Safety Network" or "NHSN" means an internet-based surveillance system that is confidential.
+"National Healthcare Safety Network (NHSN)" An internet-based surveillance system that is confidential.
 It is managed by the Division of Healthcare Quality Promotion at the CDC and used for the monitoring events associated with health care.
+It provides risk adjusted data to the participating facilities to analyze in order to recognize trends.
+Its initial focus is on infections in patients and healthcare personnel.
+There are plans to expand NHSN to include noninfectious events (such as process measures).
 The NHSN provides facilities and states with data needed to identify problem areas, measure progress of prevention efforts, and work toward eliminating healthcare-associated infections.
 It is the conduit for healthcare facilities to comply with CMS infection reporting requirements.

-"Psychiatric facility" means a facility that is primarily engaged in providing, by or under the supervision of a doctor of medicine or osteopathy, psychiatric services for the diagnosis and treatment of persons with mental illness.
+"Psychiatric facility" A facility that is primarily engaged in providing, by or under the supervision of a doctor of medicine or osteopathy, psychiatric services for the diagnosis and treatment of mentally ill persons.

-"Public Report" means the report provided to healthcare facilities and the public by the Department as set forth in 16 Del.C. §1003A(b).
+"Public Report" the report provided to the hospitals, correctional healthcare facilities and the public by the Department as set forth in 16 Del.C. §1003A(b).

-"Secretary" means the Secretary of the Department of Health and Social Services.
+"Secretary" The Secretary of the Department of Health and Social Services